 It is the responsibility of those conducting scientific investigations to understand the rules and guidelines put in place by their government, institution, funding agency, and discipline to uphold research integrity.
 Each of the following links provides information specific to a core area of responsible conduct in research, as well as links to other resources.

 Data collection and analysis is a fundamental aspect of scientific investigation.
 Researchers must give careful consideration to how data will be collected, managed, and analyzed before an investigation even begins.
-The question of data ownership may also become an issue if policies are not made clear ahead of time.
+The question of what is Public Access (PA), Open Access (OA), or Open Data may become a question over time.
+As such, it is important to become familiar with the federal requirements surrounding availability and access, redistribution of information and universal participation.

 The results of research projects are commonly shared through publication, and a researcher's publication record is often used as an indicator of their productivity and success.
 Violations of research integrity may occur if a researcher under pressure to rapidly produce numerous publications decides to take certain shortcuts.
 Integrity may also become an issue if a researcher decides to include undeserving authors on a publication.
 Disagreements regarding authorship are common, so one should be aware of the guidelines set by their field or working group before research begins.